laganmehra875/Spotify-excel-data-analysis-dashboard-project/README.md

-# Spotify(social media  analytics for strategic branding)-excel-data-analysis-dashboard-project
+# Spotify(social media  analysis for strategic branding)-excel-data-analysis-dashboard-project
 I developed a comprehensive project in excel ,creating  multiple dashboards and tables to analyze the data. this process involved several stages, including data preprocessing,data cleaning,and data visualization.